-- 1. The student must meet the admission requirements for Victoria College as stated in the current college catalog (contact Admissions & Records Office for questions.) - Assessment test scores or completed coursework that reflect the student has mastered reading, writing, and math skills at the Developmental I level or higher.
-(Contact Advising & Counseling Services for further explanation if necessary.) - 3.
-Completed EMS Program application. - 4.
-Interview with program coordinator. - 5.
-Criminal background checks and drug screen may be required prior to program enrollment. - 6.
-The interview must be completed and all admission documents must be in the EMS Program office by July 1 for fall semester admission, November 1 for spring semester admission, and April 1 for summer semester admission.
-Late applicants will be considered on a space-available basis. - Some clinical agencies may require criminal background checks prior to clinical learning experiences; students who do not have clear criminal background checks may not be able to meet all course objectives.
+- The student must meet the admission requirements for Victoria College as stated in the current college catalog.
+Contact Admissions & Records Office for questions. - Assessment test scores or completed coursework that reflect the student has mastered INRW 0300 and MATH 0301.
+Contact Advising & Counseling Services for further explanation, if necessary. - 3.
+Completed EMS Program application - 4.
+Interview with program coordinator - The interview must be completed and all admission documents must be in the EMS Program Office by July 1 for fall semester admission, November 1 for spring semester admission, and April 1 for summer semester admission.
+Late applicants will be considered on a space-available basis. - Some clinical agencies require criminal background checks and drug screens prior to clinical learning experiences; any student who does not have a clear criminal background check and drug screen may not be able to meet all course objectives.